-Rams need Rooney's reputation to rebuild - Steele
+'Rooney's reputation will help rebuild Derby'

 With only 17 days until the end of the season, the only first-team players on Derby's books for their return to the third tier of English football for the first time since 1986 are midfielders Krystian Bielik, Max Bird, Jason Knight, Louie Sibley and forward Jack Stretton.

-Contracts for all defenders and goalkeepers expire in the summer.
+Contracts for all their defenders and goalkeepers expire in the summer.

 Prospective new owner Chris Kirchner, who was named as preferred bidder to buy the club earlier this month, has said he intends to "take over funding" of the club from 7 May even though he anticipates the takeover will not be completed until June.

-Following Derby's relegation on Monday, Rooney reiterated that he desires to stay in charge of the club, but added that his future at Pride Park is dependent on the sale going through.
+Following Derby's relegation on Monday, Rooney reiterated that he wants to stay in charge of the club, but added that his future at Pride Park is dependent on the sale going through.

 Steele said taking the club out of administration and allowing Rooney to sign players is now of urgent importance.